Best Museums in Paris

 Top 6 Museums in Paris

 Paris, the City of Light, is one of Europe’s great and beauteous capitals.
 With its romantic scenery, historical sites and many cafés and bistros, the city has something for everyone – it is far more than just a setting for a romantic couples’ getaway (though of course it’s that too).
 Paris is well connected with the World and the 300 mile long road trip from London to Paris, is considered to be one of the Most Scenic Road Trips in Europe.
 Once the art and fashion capital of the world, the legacy of these disciplines can be seen in the stunning architectural styles and the abundance of haute couture shops here.
 Of course, no visit to Paris is complete without visiting one (or many) of its famous museums.
-From the Louvre to Louis Vuitton, these museums cover a variety of themes and offer a glimpse at amazing works of art, all located in the beautiful French capital.
+From the Louvre to Louis Vuitton, these museums cover a variety of themes and offer a glimpse at amazing works of art, all located in the beautiful French capital, and guess what Visiting and Exploring these Museums can also be one of the Best Things to Do on a Rainy Day in Paris.

 It will come as no surprise that the world’s largest museum takes the number one spot.
 The building itself is as famous as the stunning collections it houses and was originally a fortress constructed in the 12th Century.
 Today it’s famed for displaying some of the most iconic pieces of art on the planet including DaVinci’s Mona Lisa and Alexandros of Antioch’s Venus de Milo.
 It’s best to visit in the evening when theres a fewer people and those under 26 can go free after 6 pm on a Friday.
 During the winter months, the museum is free for all on the first Sunday of each month.